 Note: This machine is not suitable for use in countries that don’t support 120V AC (even if a voltage adapter is used).Check Price Here

-I love this machine because it combines the best of industrial-style machines with domestic-style machines, so that you can finish professional-looking garments from the comfort of your own home.
+I love the CoverPro 1000CPX because it combines the best of industrial-style machines with domestic-style machines, so that you can make professional-looking projects from the comfort of your own home.

+What about it’s stitch capability?
 You can use stitches with 1, 2 or 3 needles: a 1 needle, 2 thread chain stitch; a 2 needle, 3 thread cover stitch and a 3 needle, 4 thread triple cover stitch.
-It’s easy to select the stitch you need just by following the quick reference sticker on the machine.
+It’s easy to select the stitch you want just by following the quick reference sticker on the machine.

-You can choose a stitch length between 1 and 4mm.
-When using two needles, you can choose between a wide 6mm stitch or a narrow 3mm stitch width.
-When using three needles, you can choose a 6mm stitch width.
+You can pick a length between 1 and 4mm.
+When using two needles, you can select between a wide 6mm or a narrow 3mm width.
+When using three needles, you can select a 6mm width.

 The machine can hold 4 spools of thread.

-The Janome CoverPro 1000CPX operates at up to 1000spm (stitches per minute) and has a special trademarked automatic Seam Tightening System and an adjustable presser foot.
-The differential feed ratio is 0.5 to 2.25.
+The Janome CoverPro 1000CPX operates at up to 1000spm and has a special trademarked automatic Seam Tightening System and an adjustable presser foot.
+The adjustable differential feed ratio is 0.5 to 2.25.

 It’s extra-large bed space (the space to the right of the needle) makes it easy to work on quilt projects and other large projects with ease.
 The bed space is 4” x 5.5” and is the largest space of any coverstitch machine.
 This also means that you can make a cover stitch in the middle of a garment.

-Janome is the only brand to have a coverstitch machine with a free arm.
-The Janome CoverPro 1000CPX has the exclusive free arm, which allows you to finish off cuffs, waistbands, sleeves and other hard-to-reach seams with better control of the garment (and much faster!).Check Price Here
+Janome is the only brand to have a coverstitch machine with a free arm feature.
+The Janome CoverPro 1000CPX has the exclusive free arm, which allows you to complete off cuffs, waistbands, sleeves and other hard-to-reach seams with better control (and much faster!).Check Price Here

-If you’re a professional dressmaker but don’t have a very high budget, then the Janome CoverPro 900CPX would be a good choice for you.
+If you’re a professional dressmaker with a traditional sewing machine but don’t have a very high budget, then the Janome CoverPro 900CPX would be a good choice for you.
 It offers many of the typical features of a Janome coverstitch machine, but at a smaller cost.

 The Janome CoverPro 900CPX is an older machine than the 1000CPX.
 Its speed is up to 1000spm and only has a maximum of 2 needles.

-When choosing the perfect stitch and settings, there’s no need to use your manual.
+For the perfect settings, don’t use your instruction manual.
 Simply refer to the Quick Reference Chart at the front of the machine.

-You can choose from a 1 needle, 2 thread chain stitch or a 2 needle, 3 thread cover stitch.
-The differential feed ratio is 0.5 to 2.25, while the stitch length is between 1 and 4mm, with a maximum width of 5mm.
+Pick from a 1 needle, 2 thread chain stitch or a 2 needle, 3 thread cover stitch.
+The adjustable differential feed ratio is 0.5 to 2.25, while the length is between 1 and 4mm, with a maximum width of 5mm.

-If budget isn’t an issue and you’re looking for the best quality, top of the range coverstitch machine, then you can’t go past the Juki MCS-1500.
+If budget isn’t an issue and you’re looking for the best quality, top of the range coverstitch machine, then you can’t go past the high quality machine Juki MCS-1500.

 The Juki is a specialized cover stitch and chain stitch machine that will take your sewing projects to the next level.
-This is definitely a machine that every professional dressmaker needs to have.
+This is definitely a machine that every professional dressmaker must have.

 It has 3 needles and allows you to create a 3-thread cover stitch or a 4-thread chain stitch.
-The cover stitch is perfect for necklines, simple hems and sleeve cuffs.
+The cover is perfect for necklines, simple but professional looking hems and sleeve cuffs.
 Its stretchiness makes the Juki perfect for stretch fabrics.
-The strong chain stitch is perfect for stitching the side seams and waists of pants.
-The Juki is also great for decorative stitching for necklines.
+The strong chain stitch is perfect for side seams and waists of pants and its also useful for decorative stitching for necklines.

-The machine has speeds of up to 1350spm (stitches per minute), making this the fastest coverstitch machine we have found on the market.
+The high quality machine has speeds of up to 1350spm, making this the fastest coverstitch machine we have found on the market.

-Don’t think that because this is a very advanced machine, it will be difficult to thread the machine and its loopers.
+Don’t think that because this is a very advanced machine, it won’t be easy to thread the machine and its loopers.
 This is an easy process- there are color-coded guides on the machine that make it easy for you.

 The extension plate shows seam guidelines, which is a useful aid to have when sewing.

-You can adjust the differential feed to sew professional finishes no matter the type of fabric, even if you’re using stretch fabrics such as knits.
-You can also adjust the presser foot pressure depending on what fabric you are working with.
+You can adjust the adjustable differential feed to sew professionally no matter the type of fabric, even if you’re working with knits.
+You can also set the adjustable presser foot pressure depending on what fabric you are working with.

 The looper can be lowered just by pressing a button, making it easy to thread the looper.